JasonGibsonUfl/Augmented_CGCNN/README.md

 The software used to train the [CGCNN](https://github.com/txie-93/cgcnn) and the [CGCNN-HD](https://github.com/kaist-amsg/CGCNN-HD) are well documented in the respective respitory.

 ## Files and directories
+`cgcnn/data.py` and `cgcnn/model.py` contain dataloaders and the CGCNN, respectively.

+`cgcnn/model_train.py` contains the class `MPCrystalGraphConvNet` which places each convolutional layer on a seperate GPU.
+This helps alleviate memory issues when a batch contains multiple structures with more than 64 atoms.

 `pre-trained/` contains the files needed to load all models used in the study.

+`raw_dft/` contains raw DFT files.
+POTCAR, PROCAR, OUTCAR and vasprun.xml files have been removed.

 `test_data/unrelaxed/` and `test_data/relaxed/` contain Test-unrelaxed and Test-relaxed.
 In each directory the `atom_init.json` file contains embedding information for the CGCNN.
 The `id_prop.csv` is the file needed for the CGCNN to load the data.
 The first column is the structure id the second column is the relaxed formation energy per atom of the structure.

-`cgcnn/data.py` and `cgcnn/model.py` contain dataloaders and the CGCNN, respectively.

-`cgcnn/model_train.py` contains the class `MPCrystalGraphConvNet` which places each convolutional layer on a seperate GPU.
-This helps alleviate memory issues when a batch contains multiple structures with more than 64 atoms.

 `augment_mp.py` queries MaterialsProject and writes the training and validation datasets.